omidemam/data_retrival/README.md

 # data_retrival
-this notebook contains codes used to retrieve different datasets
+This notebook contains codes used to retrieve different datasets, like AORC and CMIP6